Closed city: United States

 Between 1957 and 1962, approximately one-third of the United States was closed to Soviet citizens.
 Only seven states were accessible in their entirety: Oregon, Wyoming, Utah, North Carolina, Arkansas, Vermont, and Mississippi.

 In popular culture

 The 2020 film Tenet prominently features a fictional Soviet-era closed city in Siberia called Stalsk-12.

+The 2025 video game Z.A.T.O // I Love the World and Everything In It is set in the fictional closed city of Vorkuta-5.